anirudhsingla8/react-todo-app/README.md

 ## Docker Configuration Explanation

-- `Dockerfile`: Configuration for the development environment
+- `Dockerfile`: Configuration for the frontend development environment
   - Uses Node.js 20 Alpine image for a lightweight container
-  - Installs dependencies during build time using `npm ci`
+  - Installs frontend dependencies
   - Mounts the source code as a volume for hot reloading during development
   - Exposes port 5173 for the Vite development server

+- `src/backend/Dockerfile`: Configuration for the backend development environment
+  - Uses Node.js 20 Alpine image for a lightweight container
+  - Installs backend dependencies including build tools for sqlite3
+  - Builds and runs the NestJS application
+  - Exposes port 3000 for the NestJS server

 - `Dockerfile.prod`: Configuration for the production environment
   - Uses a multi-stage build process to minimize image size